sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/convert-model-tutorials/converting-mxnet-style-transfer-model.rst

    	pip3 install --user matplotlib pip3 install --user scikit-image

-**Step 3** : Download the pretrained `VGG19 model <https://github.com/dmlc/web-data/raw/master/mxnet/neural-style/model/vgg19.params>`__ and save it to the root directory of the cloned repository.
+**Step 3** : Download the pre-trained `VGG19 model <https://github.com/dmlc/web-data/raw/master/mxnet/neural-style/model/vgg19.params>`__ and save it to the root directory of the cloned repository.
 The sample expects the model ``vgg19.params`` file to be in that directory.

 **Step 4** : Modify source code files of style transfer sample from the cloned repository: